Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Experiment Settings and Results

 \subsection{Experiment Settings}

-We train Net-T and Net-M separately and then test the whole net jointly with fusion techniques~\cite{chen2018semantic}.
+We train Net-T and Net-M separately and then test the whole net jointly with fusion techniques~\cite{chen2018semantic} (Joint Inference).

-\textbf{Net-T}: Here is the data preparation of Net-T. Random trimap, which is produced by random erosion on both foreground and background of alpha ranging from 1 to 29 pixels, is for random soft segmentation generation.
-Soft segmentation is then generated by erosion and dilation on unknown and foreground of random trimap with random number of pixels ranging from 1 to 59 sequentially and followed by a random Gaussian Blur.
-To obtain ground-truth trimap, we apply 15-pixel erosion on the both foreground and background of alpha.
+\textbf{Net-T}: Here is random soft foreground segmentation input generation process.\footnote{Please refer to supplementary material for code snapshot.} Random trimap is first produced by random erosion on both foreground and background of alpha ranging from 1 to 29 pixels~\cite{li2020natural}.
+The unknown and foreground areas of random trimap is considered as foreground of random \textit{initial segmentation}.
+Then, random soft segmentation is generated by erosing and dilating random \textit{initial segmentation} sequentially with random number of pixels ranging from 1 to 59 and followed by a random Gaussian Blur~\cite{sengupta2020background}.
+To obtain \textit{synthesized ground-truth trimap} for supervision, we apply 15-pixel erosion on both foreground and background of alpha.
 Image patches are randomly cropped from input images and then resized to 512$\times$512.
-We train Net-T for 129,300 iterations with a batch size of 10.
+We train Net-T for 129,300 iterations with 10 batch size.
 The learning rate is initialized to 0.001 and adjusted every iteration.

-\textbf{Net-M}: We follow the same data processing procedure as GCA-Matting~\cite{li2020natural}.
-Net-M is trained for 400,000 iterations with a batch size of 20 with $L_{coarse\_\alpha}+L_{refined\_\alpha}$ as the regression loss and unknown region of groundtruth trimap as $\mathcal{M}$.
+\textbf{Net-M}: We follow the same data processing and augmentation procedure as GCA-Matting~\cite{li2020natural}.
+Net-M is trained for 400,000 iterations with 20 batch size and $L_{coarse\_\alpha}+L_{refined\_\alpha}$, where unknown region of trimap is $\mathcal{M}$.
 The adam optimizer with $\beta_1 = 0.5$ and $\beta_2 = 0.999$ is adopted with initialized learning rate, $4\times10^{-4}$, plus warmup and cosine decay techniques.